seb-mesow/lomp/doc/code_style.md

 Each class module defines three tables with their names *derived* from the module name
 - `module_name`
-  - provides the *public and privtae static* methods/functions
+  - provides the *public and private static* methods/functions
     - especially the constructor, whose identifier must begin with `new`
   - declared as<br>
    `local __module_name = {}`